China Eases Border Restrictions

 The Shanghai Foreign Affairs Office has recently confirmed the PU Letter notice.
 However, no official announcement has been declared.
 Therefore, all foreigners considering relocating to China should verify with their local embassy or consulate to find out if they are eligible for the PU letter exemption.

-For over a decade, Moore MS Advisory has helped foreign companies with their business needs in China.
+For over a decade, MSA has helped foreign companies with their business needs in China.
 Our main service areas include accounting, financial advisory and company set-up services, ensuring that you remain compliant and are on track for growth in China.
 Get in touch with us so that we can help you reach your business goals.

 Stay up-to-date with relevent issues in China.